flashbackzoo/notes-documenting-software-architectures/README.md

 ### Why Document Software Architecture?

 A good architecture is useless if people using it don't know what it is, can't understand it, or misunderstand it and apply it incorrectly.
-This means the time spent designing it has been wasted.

 It delivers value to developers, deployers, testers, and clients.

 - **Education**.
 New team members, third party developers, or product owners.
 - **Communication**.
 Explaining how a feature is implemented or discussing an approach for a new feature.
 - **Analysis**.
-Provides a view of what needs to be tested when modifying or adding new code.
-Ensures features are implemented in accordance with the system's [quality attributes](#quality-attributes).
+What needs to be tested when modifying or adding code.
+Risk analysis when modifing or adding code.
+Ensures features are implemented in accordance with the system's quality attributes.

 ### Quality Attributes

-Quality attributes such as performance, reliability, security, and modifiability are important in almost all systems.
+Quality attributes such as performance, reliability, security, and modifiability are important.
 Architecture is where these concerns are addressed.

 Different quality attributes require different attention.
 For example: